 Doctors and medical researchers are still learning about the effects of this new virus on pregnancy.

 Interim guidelines from the U.S. Centers for Disease Control and Prevention released March 16 address coronavirus and pregnancy, breastfeeding and potential risks to mom or baby.
-Recommendations from the CDC and Sanford Health say pregnant women are not considered to be at high risk for COVID-19, but they should still take precautions not to get sick.
+Currently, scientists don’t know if the COVID-19 infection rate is different in pregnant and non-pregnant women.
+Pregnant women should take precautions not to get sick.

 “What we do know is viruses similar to COVID-19 do hit pregnant women harder, and pregnant women do have a higher risk of more issues and complications from other viruses that are similar,” Dr. Kelley told Sanford Health News.

 Impact on health care workers

 Sanford maternal-fetal medicine specialist Peter Van Eerden, M.D., concentrates on high-risk pregnancies and prenatal ultrasounds in Fargo, North Dakota.